casper-ecosystem/cep-85/docs/using-casper-client.md

 </details>

-## Checking the Current Supply of a Token
+## Checking the Circulating Supply of a Token

-The following command will query the `supply` dictionary of your instance of CEP-85, verifying the current supply of the provided token ID.
+The following command will query the `supply` dictionary of your instance of CEP-85, verifying the circulating supply of the provided token ID.

 ```json